MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 1. Open the bot.
 2. Click **Add Dialog** in the lower-left corner.
-3. In the dialog that appears, do the following:
+3. In the Add Dialog window, select the **New Dialog** tab.
+3. Specify the following:
     - **Dialog Name**: Enter a descriptive name for the dialog.
 Use a standard naming convention to make your dialogs more sortable and easier to find.
+    - **Description**: Enter a description of the dialog's purpose.
     - **Dialog Type**: Select the type of dialog; for help with this, see *Dialog types* farther above on this page.
 4. Click **Save**.
 5. Build out the dialog as per your requirements.